Xerces Society

 and public education projects.
 Ongoing projects include the rehabilitation of habitat for endangered species, public education about the importance of native pollinators, and the restoration and protection of watersheds.

 The organization was founded by butterfly scientist Robert Michael Pyle from Yale School of Forestry & Environmental Studies and was reincorporated with the Oregon Secretary of State on April 14, 1988.

 Initiatives

 Bee City USA

-The Xerces Society initiated its Bee City USA program in 2018 to encourage cities to encourage native pollinators by planting more native plants, providing more pollinator habitats, and limiting unnecessary pesticide spraying.
+Bee City USA was founded in Asheville, North Carolina, in June 2012 by Phyllis Stiles.
+She and a steering committee of beekeepers concerned about pollinator declines designed the program to engage communities in taking action to provide habitat on public and private land.
+In 2018, Bee City USA merged with the Xerces Society to encourage cities to welcome native pollinators by planting more native plants, providing more pollinator habitats, and limiting unnecessary pesticide spraying.

 These measures benefit pollinating species such as native bees, moths, beetles, flies, and butterflies.
+These initiatives often focus on converting monoculture turfgrass into "pollinator lawns" or meadow-like habitats.
+Research indicates that such transitions are critical for urban nutrient budgeting and biodiversity, as reduced mowing frequencies and the integration of flowering forbs can significantly increase the abundance and richness of bee species compared to conventionally managed lawns.

 Bee Campus USA

-The Xerces Society started the Bee Campus USA program to include pollinator gardens in communities and campuses to provide habitats for local pollinators.
+The Bee Campus USA program, is a sister program of Bee City USA, launched in 2015 to include pollinator gardens in communities and campuses to provide habitats for local pollinators.

 The following colleges and universities participate in the Bee Campus USA program.